Docs

 Vaadin CDI Features

-Since Quarkus’s dependency injection solution is based on CDI, it’s possible to use all CDI features.
+Since Quarkus’s dependency injection solution is based on CDI, it’s possible to use all of the CDI features.

 See these documentation pages for Vaadin CDI features: